What Is a Savings Calculator?

 Both HYSAs and certificates of deposit (CDs) are FDIC-insured and offer competitive yields in 2026, but they serve different purposes:

 - HYSAs are flexible — deposit and withdraw freely.
-Rates can move up or down as the Fed adjusts policy.
-Best for emergency funds and money you may need access to within 12 months.
+Rates are variable and can change as the Fed adjusts policy.
+Best for emergency funds and money you may need within 12 months.

-- CDs lock in a fixed rate for a specific term (commonly 6 months, 1 year, or 2 years).
+- CDs lock in a fixed rate for a specific term (6 months, 1 year, 2 years).
 If rates fall, you benefit from the locked-in higher yield.
-Early withdrawal penalties typically equal several months of interest.
-Best for money you will not need until the CD matures.
+Best for money you will not need until maturity.

-In mid-2026, top 1-year CD rates are 4.0–5.5% APY — often slightly above HYSA rates because you are accepting less liquidity.
-Use our CD calculator to compare your exact CD payout, then run the same numbers through the savings calculator using your HYSA rate to see which comes out ahead for your specific term and amount.
+Top 1-year CD rates in mid-2026 are 4.0–5.5% APY — often slightly above HYSA rates because you accept less liquidity.
+Use our CD calculator to compare your exact CD payout, then run the same numbers through the savings calculator using your HYSA rate to see which comes out ahead for your term and amount.

 How a Savings Calculator Fits Into Your Financial Plan

-A savings calculator is most useful when you use it alongside your broader financial goals:
+A savings calculator is most useful alongside your broader financial goals:

-- Emergency fund planning: Most financial advisors recommend 3–6 months of expenses in liquid savings.
-Run your current monthly savings rate through the calculator to find out exactly when you will hit that target.
+- Emergency fund planning: Most advisors recommend 3–6 months of expenses in liquid savings.
+Run your current monthly savings rate through the calculator to find exactly when you will hit that target.

-- Comparing savings to investment returns: Savings accounts are low-risk, low-return.
-Use our compound interest calculator to model higher hypothetical returns (7–10%) to see how investment growth compares over the same time horizon.
+- Comparing savings to investment returns: Use our compound interest calculator to model higher hypothetical returns (7–10%) and see how investment growth compares over the same horizon.

 - APY comparison shopping: When evaluating different savings accounts or CDs, use our APY calculator to convert between stated rates and true annual percentage yields.

 The key insight from any savings calculator: time and consistency matter more than rate.
 Starting 5 years earlier — even at a lower rate — beats waiting for the perfect rate and then contributing heavily.
-Start calculating today with our free savings calculator.
+Start calculating today.